-- 7. There are three routes that applicants can take the "standard track", the "alternative track" and the "overseas track". - 8.
-Under the standard track, applications for GRCs are made to the Gender Recognition Panel ("the GRP"), a UK Tribunal.
-Section 2(1) of the GRA requires the GRP to grant an application if it is satisfied that the applicant- - has or has had gender dysphoria, - has lived in their acquired gender for the preceding 2 years, - intends to continue to live in their acquired gender until death, and - complies with the requirements of section 3 of the GRA. - 9.
-Section 3 requires the applicant to provide reports from two registered medical practitioners, or one registered medical practitioner and one registered psychologist, providing details of the applicant's diagnosis of gender dysphoria, as well as statutory declarations concerning the applicant's having lived, and intending to continue to live, in their acquired gender, whether the applicant is married or in a civil partnership and, if relevant, the intentions of the applicant and their spouse or civil partner as to the continuation of the marriage or civil partnership if a full GRC is issued to the applicant. - 10.
-Under the alternative track, an application for a GRC can be made by a person who- - has been diagnosed with gender dysphoria or has had surgery for the purpose of changing their sexual characteristics, - ordinarily resides in England and Wales, Scotland or Northern Ireland, - intends to live in their acquired gender until death, - is in a marriage solemnised or civil partnership registered in Scotland or a marriage or civil partnership made in England and Wales or Northern Ireland on or before the date of the application, - has lived in their acquired gender for at least 6 years before 10 December 2014 or 16 December 2014, or lived in the acquired gender on 13 January 2014, depending on which jurisdiction their marriage or civil partnership was solemnised or registered in. - 11.
-The alternative track is therefore only available to people who meet the residency requirement, are married or in a civil partnership entered into under the law of Scotland, England and Wales or Northern Ireland, and were living in their acquired gender on or before the relevant date. - 12.
+- has lived in their acquired gender for the preceding 2 years, - intends to continue to live in their acquired gender until death, and - complies with the requirements of section 3 of the GRA. - 8.
+Section 3 requires the applicant to provide reports from two registered medical practitioners, or one registered medical practitioner and one registered psychologist, providing details of the applicant's diagnosis of gender dysphoria, as well as statutory declarations concerning the applicant's having lived, and intending to continue to live, in their acquired gender, whether the applicant is married or in a civil partnership and, if relevant, the intentions of the applicant and their spouse or civil partner as to the continuation of the marriage or civil partnership if a full GRC is issued to the applicant. - 9.
+Under the alternative track, an application for a GRC can be made by a person who- - has been diagnosed with gender dysphoria or has had surgery for the purpose of changing their sexual characteristics, - ordinarily resides in England and Wales, Scotland or Northern Ireland, - intends to live in their acquired gender until death, - is in a marriage solemnised or civil partnership registered in Scotland or a marriage or civil partnership made in England and Wales or Northern Ireland on or before the date of the application, - has lived in their acquired gender for at least 6 years before 10 December 2014 or 16 December 2014, or lived in the acquired gender on 13 January 2014, depending on which jurisdiction their marriage or civil partnership was solemnised or registered in. - 10.
+The alternative track is therefore only available to people who meet the residency requirement, are married or in a civil partnership entered into under the law of Scotland, England and Wales or Northern Ireland, and were living in their acquired gender on or before the relevant date. - 11.
 The evidence requirements under the alternative track are different to those under the standard track.
-The main difference from the evidence requirements under the standard track is that only one report from a registered medical practitioner or registered psychologist detailing the applicant's diagnosis of gender dysphoria or surgery is to be provided, rather than two reports.

-- 13. Under the overseas track, a person can apply for a GRC if their acquired gender has been legally accepted in one of the approved countries or territories.
-The applicant must provide evidence of this with their application (section 3(5)) and a statutory declaration as to whether or not they are married or a civil partner (section 3(6)(a)). - 14.
+The main difference from the evidence requirements under the standard track is that only one report from a registered medical practitioner or registered psychologist detailing the applicant's diagnosis of gender dysphoria or surgery is to be provided, rather than two reports. - 12.
+Under the overseas track, a person can apply for a GRC if their acquired gender has been legally accepted in one of the approved countries or territories.1 The applicant must provide evidence of this with their application (section 3(5)) and a statutory declaration as to whether or not they are married or a civil partner (section 3(6)(a)). - 13.
 Successful applicants receive either an interim GRC, which does not give legal recognition, or a full GRC which does give legal recognition.
-Section 9 of the GRA (which is not amended by the Bill) provides that, where a full GRC is issued to a person, the person's gender becomes for all purposes their acquired gender (i.e., the gender in which they are living when they apply for a GRC). - 15.
-An interim GRC is issued to an applicant who is married or in a civil partnership, if either partner to the marriage or civil partnership does not declare that they want the marriage or civil partnership to continue after a full GRC is issued.
+Section 9 of the GRA (which is not amended by the Bill) provides that, where a full GRC is issued to a person, the person's gender becomes for all purposes their acquired gender (i.e., the gender in which they are living when they apply for a GRC).

+1 The Gender Recognition (Approved Countries and Territories) Order 2011 (legislation.gov.uk)

+14. An interim GRC is issued to an applicant who is married or in a civil partnership, if either partner to the marriage or civil partnership does not declare that they want the marriage or civil partnership to continue after a full GRC is issued.
 A person to whom an interim GRC is issued can apply for a full GRC if the circumstances relating to the marriage or civil partnership change within 6 months of the interim GRC being issued.